 Just ... yes.
 This pipe organ wall calendar October page by the tiny calendar publishing house in Southern Germany is one of the most decorative music calendars related to the "Queen of All Music Instruments" when it comes to the style, how these calendars are "constructed".
 We call it the "European Style" pipe organ calendar and it's decoration only, no "tool with a grid".
-You get directly to the shop with a click here.
+You get directly to the publisher's shop with a click here.
 However: If you prefer the grid in the lower 50 percent of the calendar, we offer such pipe organ calendars to in our Zazzle shop.

 A short exciting story about the offer of "Bach 4 You", that is probably the only calendar publishing house, that offers music calendars ... and yes, also pipe organ calendars ... in two styles.
 If you are an American you know the style how calendars are common in the USA.
 Just 5 percent of them are full page style.
 That is to say, there is no grid in the lower part of the calendar.
 If you are sure, that is the style you want, please click on the Zazzle button below, that brings you to the section of this gift platform on the internet, where we operate our music gifts shop.
 However, don't "turn" before you have "met" our European Style calendars a little further below.